ERP implementation team members

-He may not have been thinking about the rudiments of ERP implementation when he coined the phrase, but Albert Einstein certainly had foresight.
+He may not have been thinking about the rudiments of ERP System Implementation when he coined the phrase, but Albert Einstein certainly had foresight.
 The seamlessness of any ERP deployment rests on the understanding its implementation team has of its organisational processes, its industry and the capability of the ERP system it’s aiming to commission.

 Everyone involved in the project, from its lead and managers to its all-important support network, must possess a high-level appreciation of the organisation’s processes, notably its ERP implementation data conversion process.
 This will often result in an inordinate time spent exporting, changing, uploading and reconciling data; knowledge of your data, therefore, is key to the power you will wield throughout your ERP deployment.

 Similarly, the inside industry savvy of your ERP project team cannot be underestimated.
 Operational insight is critical to the configurations, specifications and processes you’ll need to map and execute in the context of your business model and ERP implementation parameters.

 As far as your knowledge of the capability of the ERP system itself extends, your first step should certainly be to get an experienced implementation consultant onside from the start.
 With a plethora of high-performance ERP platforms on offer, designating the solution that will effect the transformational change you seek is no mean feat.
 Proceed with a far-reaching business roll-out without consulting an implementation specialist first at your peril.

 The decision made to roll out an ERP solution, one of your first steps will have been to map out your business processes in order to formalise and shape exactly what you’re expecting from your ERP platform.
 Judging which platform will handle the scale and complexity of your implementation plan and achieve your overarching wants is best left to a specialist ERP implementation consultant with expertise of your industry and business model.